mendicant-original/s9-e2/README.md

 design.

 Below are some links to videos and/or rules for each of the games.
-Also included are references to some other coop games if you find yourself needing more inspiration.
+Also included are references to some other cooperative games if you find yourself needing more inspiration.

 Pandemic
 --------